eder13/Spring-Boot-OAuth2-React-Project-Template/README.md

 # Deployment

-See prod branch instructions (configuration without HMR).
+See prod branch instructions (configuration without HMR and React Built set to production).